anish-lakkapragada/tricli/CLI_README.md

 tricli delete WORD
 ```

 where WORD is the word you want to delete.
-If WORD is not in the trie, then you will get a message saying that the request failed.
+If WORD is not in the trie, then you will get a message saying that the operation failed.

 ## Search